wootfish/eli.sohl.com/_posts/2020-04-20-wangs-attack-1.md

 complications and this post is already getting long.

-## Tracking the State Differential
+## tracking the state differential

 In order to see if our collision is working, we look at the `xor` difference of the two messages' intermediate hash states.
 This shows us where state